-The Company did not accrue any liabilities related to legal contingencies in its consolidated financial statements as of June 30, 2024 or December 31, 2023.
+The Company did not accrue any liabilities related to legal contingencies in its consolidated financial statements as of September 30, 2024 or December 31, 2023.

-16. Income taxes
+14. Income taxes

-The Company did not provide for any income taxes in its condensed consolidated statement of operations and comprehensive loss for the three and six months ended June 30, 2024 and 2023.
-Management has considered the Company's history of cumulative net losses incurred since inception, its early stage of commercialization of VOWST, and its projection of book and tax losses for the twelve months ending December 31, 2024.
+The Company did not provide for any income taxes in its condensed consolidated statement of operations and comprehensive loss for the three and nine months ended September 30, 2024 and 2023.
+While the Company has net income for the three and nine months ended September 30, 2024, the Company is projecting book and tax losses for the full year ended December 31, 2024, for which it is more likely than not that the Company will not realize a benefit.
 Based on its evaluation of the positive and negative evidence bearing upon its ability to realize its deferred tax assets, the Company determined that it is more likely than not that it will not realize such benefits.
-Accordingly, the Company has recorded a full valuation allowance against its deferred tax assets as of June 30, 2024 and December 31, 2023, and has not recorded any income taxes for the three and six months ended June 30, 2024 and 2023.
+Accordingly, the Company has recorded a full valuation allowance against its deferred tax assets as of September 30, 2024 and December 31, 2023, and has not recorded any income taxes for the three and nine months ended September 30, 2024 and 2023.
 Management reevaluates the positive and negative evidence at each reporting period.

-17. Related Party Transactions
+15. Related Party Transactions